henrikenquist/aces-up/README.md

 Note: All decks and moves for won games in batches are stored in the database.
 This means that it is possible to analyze which strategies are best.
 The kind of table which is shown below doesn't paint the whole picture!

-The following table is created using sample code in `sandbox.py` and a database containing many batch runs using a unique deck for each game, with PERMUTE and USE_SUB_SETS set to False.
+The following table is created using sample code in `sandbox.py` and a database containing many batch runs using a unique deck for each game, with ´PERMUTE` and `USE_SUB_SETS` set to False.

 | Odds  | Strategy                           | Decks     | Solutions |
 | ----- | ---------------------------------- | --------- | --------- |